DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching-2/index.md

 texture, we may miss some important data due to the size of our fixed marching step.

 Performing _"good"_ sampling is an advanced topic, **way** beyond the scope of this little blog post.
-I can re-direct curious reader to:
+I can re-direct curious readers to:
 * [[Pharr M. et al., Physically Based Rendering: From Theory To Implementation, Chapter 'Sampling Theory']](http://www.pbr-book.org/3ed-2018/Sampling_and_Reconstruction/Sampling_Theory.html)
 * [Engel K. et al, Real-Time Volume Graphics, Chapter 'Sampling Artifacts'](https://doc.lagout.org/science/0_Computer%20Science/Real-Time%20Volume%20Graphics.pdf)

 There is a really easy trick that can help transform those artefacts into noisier artefacts.
-That doesn't sound appealing stated like that, but small noise is something that is easily "canceled-out" by the humain brain.
+That doesn't sound appealing stated like that, but low-frequency noise is something that is easily "canceled-out" by the humain brain.

 The trick is to use Stochastic Jittering [[Engel K. et al, 03]](https://doc.lagout.org/science/0_Computer%20Science/Real-Time%20Volume%20Graphics.pdf), which consists in slightling moving the ray origin before marching the volume.